voxpupuli/agtm/types-and-providers.md

   end
 ```

 Our first property introduces ‘newvalues()’ and ‘defaultto()’.
-These methods
+These
-are some of the helpers Puppet contains to make it easier to validate input and
+methods are some of the helpers Puppet contains to make it easier to
-provide defaults.
-The first method, newvalues(), accepts a comma seperated
+validate input and provide defaults.
+The first method, newvalues(),
-list of values to accept.
-These can be symbols, strings, or even regular
+accepts a comma seperated list of values to accept.
+These can be
-expressions.
-It’s fine to have newvalues(/^\//) in order to enforce an
+symbols, strings, or even regular expressions.
+It’s fine to have
+newvalues(/^\//) in order to enforce an absolute path.
+The second
-absolute path.
-The second method, defaultto() just specifies the default
+method, defaultto() just specifies the default value that Puppet
-Puppet should assume if you don’t pass the parameter in when defining the
+should set if you don’t pass the parameter in when defining the
 resource in your manifest.

 ```
   newproperty(:socks) do
 	desc 'Should this be a SOCKS proxy' newvalues(:true, :false)
 	defaultto :false
   end
 ```

-Our next property demonstrates an alternative, more sophisticated, use of
+Our next property demonstrates an alternative, more sophisticated, use
-validation.
-In validate we’re binding the value passed into validate to the
+of validation.
+In validate we’re binding the value passed into
-variable ‘port’, making it available for checking within.
-If you were to pass
+validate to the variable ‘port’, making it available for checking
-an array to local_port it would iterate over that array and pass each element
+within.
+If you were to pass an array to local_port it would iterate
-to validate.
+over that array and pass each element to validate.

 Inside the block you can do whatever ruby code you like.
-We’re trying to
+We’re trying
-verify that port can be converted to an integer and then tested to make sure
+to verify that port can be converted to an integer and then tested to
-it’s a valid port range.
+make sure it’s a valid port range.

 ```
   newproperty(:local_port) do